menu

 Occupations and Workforce

-Los Indios is a blue-collar town, with 37.66% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Los Indios, you'll notice that it is more blue-collar than most other communities in America.
+37.66% of Los Indios’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Los Indios is a town of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Los Indios who work in sales jobs (13.25%), healthcare suport services (10.65%), and maintenance occupations (8.57%).

 Telecommuters are a relatively large percentage of the workforce: 12.99% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.